Glossary

 Validation

-As with recognition, this refers to a process for establishing the formal and/or informal worth or value of something.
+As with recognition, validation refers to a process for establishing the formal and/or informal worth or value of something.
 In the educational field it refers to the recognition of learning progress and outcomes as valid and valuable.

 The Council of Europe Youth Work Portfolio is a tool to help those doing youth work, primarily youth workers and youth leaders, but also managers and administrators, to assess and further develop their youth work competence and that of the people under their supervision.